 Sompo Japan Green Open Fund (nicknamed Buna no Mori)

 We responded to Climate section in 2019 for the 1st time, and Received a C rank.
 And we also received a A- rank, the second highest, as for Supplier Engagement Ratings (SER) that is related to Supply chain items in 2020.

 We have been participated since April 2020.

-We have been disclosed TCFD recommended items and risk / opportunity response status since October 2020.
+We have been disclosing our status of response to TCFD (*3) recommendations and risk and opportunity since October 2020.

 Response to items for disclosure recommended by the TCFD

 |Governance The organization’s governance around climate-related risks and opportunities||

 • The H.U.
 Group's Sustainability Committee, with the CEO as its chair,deliberates on climate change issues and implements CO2 reduction targets and manages progress

 • The Executive Officer in charge of General Affairs and division head of General Affairs serves as chair of the Environment Subcommittee.

 Based on this subcommittee's decisions, the division promotes measures against climate change